muk-it/muk_website/muk_website_scroll_up/README.md

 Usage
 ============

-Switch to your website and scroll up button will appear on the bottom of your page.
+Switch to your website and the scroll up button will appear on the bottom of your page.

 Credits
 ============